THE ULTIMATE FULL BODY WORKOUT GUIDE

 According to science, muscles grow the most when they’re stimulated every 48 hours.
 A full body workout with weights takes this into account by hitting all muscle groups several times over the course of several days.

-Training your entire body every other day with a three day fast full body workout allows for more frequent stimuli for protein synthesis, more accrued volume, and more training sessions over a given period of time.
+Training your entire body every other day with a three day fast full body workout allows for more frequent stimuli for protein synthesis, more accrued volume, and more training sessions over a given period of time, leading to an overall more muscular physique.

 EFFICIENT USE OF TIME

-With a full body circuit workout, you’re able to maximize your time in the gym as you will be working multiple muscles at once.
+With a full body circuit workout, you’ve got a time-efficient routine.
+You’re able to maximize your time in the gym as you will be working multiple muscles at once.
 This allows you to burn more calories and target different muscle groups faster than with other types of training.

 IMPROVED CARDIOVASCULAR HEALTH